aiven/aiven-docs/docs/products/opensearch/concepts/cross-cluster-replication-opensearch.md

 following:

--   **Data locality/proximity:** Replicating data to a cluster closer to the user\'s geographical location helps reduce latency and response time.
+-   **Data locality/proximity:** Replicating data to a cluster closer to the user's geographical location helps reduce latency and response time.
 -   **Horizontal scalability:** Splits a query-heavy workload across multiple replica clusters to improve application availability.